MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 9. Connect to the **Client 1 VM** with the credentials that have been provided to you.

 10. You should still be logged in to the **Microsoft Purview Portal**.
 If not, open Microsoft Edge, maximize the browser, and navigate to the **Microsoft Purview Portal**: [**https://compliance.microsoft.com**](https://compliance.microsoft.com/).

+Please note steps 11 - 13 should be considered optional as the **Reports** page has now been deprecated.

 11. Select **Reports** from the left-hand navigation pane and scroll down to **Organizational data**.